Coast to Coast Premiere Bike Tour

 Day 3: Kumarakom

-Ride through the narrow lanes and experience a fabulous birdlife before arriving at Kumarakom, situated right at the edge of mesmerizing Vembanad Lake.
+Also, ride through the narrow lanes and experience a fabulous birdlife before looping back to Kumarakom, situated right at the edge of mesmerizing Vembanad Lake.

 Day 4: Thekkady

-We take in the spectacular views of the western ghat mountains before descending to Madurai.
-As you are riding, the 360 degrees view of the lush green forest will be forever etched in your mind.
+We take in the spectacular views of the western ghat mountains before descending to the neighboring state Tamil Nadu.

 It’s best to visit the main temple early in the morning when it’s relatively less busy.
 Meenakshi Amman (Sri Meenakshi) temple is dedicated to Lord Shiva and his consort, Goddess Parvati.
 The temple forms the heart and lifeline of the 2500-year-old city of Madurai.
 The temple complex houses 14 magnificent Gopurams or towers including two golden Gopurams for the main deities.

 We ride to Chettinad, famous for its cuisine, architecture, and temples.
 Today look forward to your stay at Visalam, the palatial home of Kanadukathan village.
 Visalam is a heritage house of rare distinction.
 It is an endearing symbol of paternal love that equally captures the soul of Chettinad, a region renowned for its palatial homes, fiery cuisine and colourful culture.